terryp/metalgif/ideas.md

         - 1:32 to 1:34
         - 2:04 to 2:07
         - 3:29 to 3:32
-        -

 ## Whitesnake

-- Here I Go Again
+- Here I Go Again / COMPLETE
     - http://www.youtube.com/watch?v=i3MXiTeH_Pg
         - :01 to :04
         - :13 to :14